malvibid/COMP3071-Designing-Intelligent-Agents/COMP3071-DIA-CW/src/README.md

 The update rule combines the current Q-value with the weighted TD error to produce a new Q-value for the state-action pair.
 By incorporating both immediate rewards and future rewards, the agent updates its estimates to better reflect the true value of each action in a given state.

-Note: This equation can be read as “Update the Q-value for state $s$ and action $a$ by assigning it the current Q-value plus the weighted temporal difference error.”
+Note: This equation can be read as “Update the Q-value for state $s$ and action $a$ by assigning it the current Q-value plus the weighted temporal difference error”.

 Based on the above theory, the key methods of the DinoDQNAgent class include: